j-jzk/klang-re/README.md

 # klang-re
 ## About
-A library used internally in [klang](https://github.com/j-jzk/klang), the toolkit for defining lexers and parsers for programming languages (to be created).
+A library used internally in [klang](https://github.com/j-jzk/klang), the toolkit for defining lexers and parsers for programming languages.

 It is based on [Kotlex](https://github.com/Kevinpgalligan/Kotlex/) by Kevin Galligan.